p2p-today/p2p-project/docs/javascript/tutorial/sync.rst

 Note that the ``leasing`` parameter is supplied *before* a :js:class:`~js2p.base.protocol`.

-The only API differences between this and :js:class:`~js2p.mesh.mesh_socket` are for access to this dictionary.
+The only other API differences between this and :js:class:`~js2p.mesh.mesh_socket` are for access to this dictionary.
 They are as follows:

 :js:func:`~js2p.sync.sync_socket.get`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^